Can We Predict Before Executing Machine Learning Agents?: Preference Corpus Curation

 \subsection{Input Augmentation: The Verified Data Analysis Report}

 To address LLMs' numerical limitations~\cite{davies2025languagemodelsembednumbers, li-etal-2025-exposing} and context constraints preventing direct data ingestion, we augment inputs with a \textbf{Verified Data Analysis Report} that transforms raw statistics into semantic narratives~\cite{Rytting2021leveragingtheinductivebias, zhang2025srllmrethinkingstructuredrepresentation}.
-To guarantee factual grounding, we implement a strict \textbf{``Code-Execution-Verbalization''} protocol (Figure~\ref{fig:main}(d)).
-GPT-5.1~\cite{openai2025gpt5card} first performs \textit{Code Profiling} on raw data files (strictly masking labels and outcomes) to generate analysis scripts; these scripts undergo \textit{Execution \& Verification} to yield artifact-free logs; finally, GPT-5.1 performs \textit{Verbalization} to translate these logs into the \textit{Verbal Data Report} (\textit{Data Observation} $\to$ \textit{Modeling Implication}), ensuring reliable semantic grounding for the task (see case in Appendix Figure~\ref{fig:report_patent}).
+To guarantee factual grounding and prevent hallucination, we implement a strict protocol (Figure~\ref{fig:main}(d)) consisting of three concrete steps: (1) \textbf{Code Generation}: GPT-5.1~\cite{openai2025gpt5card} generates a Python script to profile raw data with labels masked.
+For example, it writes ``\texttt{print(df['target'].value\_counts())}'' to inspect the target distribution.
+(2) \textbf{Execution and Verification}: The script runs in a sandbox to produce standard output.
+A human expert performs a strict pass or fail validity check to ensure the log is free of runtime errors.
+For instance, the execution log returns a raw fact like ``\texttt{Target Distribution: 0: 0.915, 1: 0.085}''.
+(3) \textbf{Verbalization}: GPT-5.1 reads this execution log and translates it into a semantic insight.
+Following the previous example, it produces the final report: ``Data Imbalance Warning: Severe class imbalance (Pos: 8.5\%).
+Implication: Accuracy is not a suitable metric; consider using F1-score.''
+This process ensures reliable semantic grounding for the task (see case in Appendix Figure~\ref{fig:report_patent}).